Europe unites for bicentenary of battle that made Napoleon history

 For all the official harmony, sensitivities run deep.
 Paris used its rights in the EU currency system to block Belgium from issuing a commemorative euro coin for the battle -- only to be outflanked when the Brussels mint last week issued Waterloo coins anyway, albeit as mere souvenirs.

-Major General Evelyn Webb-Carter, an organizer of British bicentenary events, said Waterloo not only ushered in an age of British prosperity, but that "its consequence was the building of the Europe that we know and recognize today".
+Major General Evelyn Webb-Carter, an organiser of British bicentenary events, said Waterloo not only ushered in an age of British prosperity, but that "its consequence was the building of the Europe that we know and recognise today".

 But King Willem-Alexander of the Netherlands, speaking to Reuters, stressed Waterloo's role in establishing his own throne, but saw no lessons to inspire cooperation today.